 Keep your choices simple by staying with a well-known breed like the Cornish Cross.
 They are inexpensive and available at most local feed stores or online hatcheries.

 There is a lot of negative discussion about this breed, causing most first time backyard chickens farmers to pass them up.
 I’ve seen many horror stories about the Cornish Cross.
 There’s a lot of concern over the birds supporting their weight and heart attacks.

 Speaking from experience, if done correctly, Cornish Cross chickens are easy to raise without any health issues.
 We’ve successfully raised many Cornish Cross flocks and consider this bird a great meat flock for beginners.

 The two mistakes flock owners make is over feeding and not butchering soon enough.
 When our Cornish reach 3 weeks old, we only feed them during the day, removing their food at night.
 If food is left out, these birds continually eat, causing them to gain too much weight, too quickly.

 The Cornish Cross’ constant eating contributes to their rapid growth, making them ready to butcher at 8 weeks.
 Removing their food at night helps slow the growth process.

 While you can butcher any time you want, we recommend 8 weeks.
 You’ll get a bigger bird by waiting longer than 8 weeks and not cutting back their feed, but they’ll also have health problems.
 The 8 week butchering time frame is 2 weeks less than other meat chicken breeds and at least, one or two months before the dual purpose breeds are ready.
 By following these suggestions you should do great with raising the Cornish Cross.

 The Cost of Raising Meat Chickens in a Backyard

 No matter which breed you buy, keep costs under $10 per bird.
 Costs include the cost of the bird, shipping, and feed.

-By choosing the right breed, raising meat chickens costs much less than you might think.
+By choosing the right breed, raising meat chickens in a backyard costs much less than you might think.
 If your backyard chicken farm is already set up, the only cost is your chicks, feed, and possibly the brooder.